yichiKyoto/sudoku/README.md

   - Place curated puzzles into `src/lib/data/puzzles.ts` under the matching category export:
     - `easy`, `medium`, `hard`, `expert` each hold a list of 9×9 grids using `0` for blanks.

-- Mock mode uses these curated sets:
+Curated sets:
-  - When `NEXT_PUBLIC_API_MODE=mock`, the app serves puzzles from `src/lib/data/puzzles.ts` based on the selected category.
+  - `src/lib/data/puzzles.ts` includes category-based examples that can support curation and testing.

 Note: The site does not execute Python at runtime.
 Python is for offline analysis and content preparation; the browser uses the TypeScript implementation for solving/generating.